Corporations Elections Licensing Securities

 Georgia State Board of Occupational Therapy

 The Georgia State Board of Occupational Therapy is a six member board appointed by the Governor to safeguard the public health, safety and welfare of the citizens of Georgia.
-The Board meets every other month to regulate persons offering occupational therapy services to the citizens of Georgia.
+The Board meets once per quarter to regulate persons offering occupational therapy services to the citizens of Georgia.

 Occupational therapy is the evaluation and treatment of individuals whose abilities to cope with the tasks of living are threatened or impaired by developmental deficiencies, the aging process, learning disabilities, poverty and cultural differences, physical injury or disease, psychological and social disabilities or anticipated dysfunction.
 Licensed occupational therapists and licensed occupational therapist assistants offer care in a variety of health care areas including hospitals, schools and private practice.
 The licensed occupational therapy assistant is supervised or consultants with the occupational therapist.